biblibre/omeka-s-module-ScriptoImportContributors/README.md

 ## Usage

-Once the module is enabled, it will automatically import contributors whenever Scripto import content from Mediawiki.

-No configuration is needed.
+Once the module is enabled, you need to configure in which properties contributors names will be put.
+You can put them in an annotation property, in a media property, or both.

 ## License